The Lavender Plant – Lavendula Officinalis

 Both the leaves and the flowers are edible, but it is mostly flowers that are used in cooking.
 Only use organically grown flowers.
 Never use flowers that have been sprayed in any manner in your dishes.

-Lavender is one of the herbs used in the famous herb mix called “Herbs de Provence”.
+Lavender is one of the herbs often used in the famous herb mix called “Herbs de Provence”.

 Lavender flowers go best with sweet dishes as ice cream and chocolate cakes.
 Crystallized lavender flowers make beautiful cake decorations.